cloudzfy/pychallenge/README.md

 * **Level 14** [walk around](http://huge:file@www.pythonchallenge.com/pc/return/italy.html)

-  * Rearrange the image file just like the bread.
+  * Sort the image file just like the bread.
-  * Hint: its name is uzi.

 * **Level 15** [uzi](http://huge:file@www.pythonchallenge.com/pc/return/uzi.html)

   * Use `calendar.isleap` and `datetime.date`, you may find it easy to get the year.
-Then check the history.
+Then check the history for Mozart and his father.

 * **Level 16** [let me get this straight](http://huge:file@www.pythonchallenge.com/pc/return/mozart.html)